Neozhou168/Replit-Pandahoho/replit.md

 - **Admin Access**: Determined by the `isAdmin` boolean field in the database, which is the source of truth for admin status.
 - **Avatar Uploads**: Cloudinary integration for user avatars.
 - **JWT Verification**: Backend middleware validates Supabase JWT tokens for protected routes.
+- **Login Performance Optimizations** (Nov 2025):
+  - AuthPage no longer lazy-loaded for instant redirect
+  - Prefetching of homepage data (cities, carousel, branding) immediately after successful login
+  - Loading state displayed during authentication check for better UX

+#### Customizing OAuth Display URL
+The Google OAuth consent screen shows "You're signing back in to [supabase-url]".
+To customize this with your own domain:
+1. **Set up Custom Domain in Supabase** (recommended):
+   - Go to Supabase Dashboard → Project Settings → Custom Domains
+   - Add your custom domain (e.g., `auth.pandahoho.com`)
+   - Configure DNS records as instructed by Supabase
+   - Enable the custom domain for authentication
+   - Update Google OAuth configuration to use your custom domain
+2. **Alternative**: Update redirect URLs only (doesn't change OAuth consent screen text):
+   - OAuth consent screen URL is controlled by Supabase project URL, not redirect URLs
+   - Redirect URLs are already configured to use `window.location.origin`

 ## External Dependencies
 - **Supabase**: User authentication (Google OAuth, email/password).